The Labia Puff: Not Even Our Vaginas Are Safe From Fillers – But There Are Serious Risks

 We know women and girls are concerned with the appearance of their vulva (the external part of the vagina), despite there being no such thing as a "normal" one.
 They worry about its size, shape and colour, and now, too, its plumpness.
 The fetishisation of youth and beauty knows no bounds.

-The popularity of non-surgical lip fillers has grown exponentially in the last few year, according to the British Association of Aesthetic Plastic Surgeons (BAAPS) – at the same time as more expensive surgical procedures are on the decline.
-And now, women are "plumping up" their labias in the same way as they are doing their lips.
+The popularity of non-surgical lip fillers has grown exponentially in the last few years, according to the British Association of Aesthetic Plastic Surgeons (BAAPS) – at the same time as more expensive surgical procedures are on the decline.
+And now, women are "plumping up" their labia in the same way they are their lips.

 Advertisement